 I love these Mini Christmas Stockings, because they are so versatile!
 Use them to hold silverware for a holiday tablescape or fill them with small gifts (or gift cards).
 I'd love to make a bunch for an advent calendar (maybe I will get around to that next Christmas).

-These Mini Christmas Stockings are so quick and easy to make.
+These stockings are so quick and easy to make.
 You could make a lot fast if you worked on them assembly line style.

 I wanted a simple look for my stockings, so I used a canvas drop cloth.
 Any fabric would work though, so why not choose something festive?